mustafa-Mlab/elements-fusion/README.md

     - Real-time weather updates for a specified location.
 65. **Live Chat Trigger**
     - A button to trigger a live chat plugin or integration.

+---

+### How to Use

+1. Install the **Huge Addons for Elementor** plugin on your WordPress site.
+2. Once installed, the widgets will appear in your Elementor editor.
+3. Drag and drop the widgets onto your page, and customize the content using the Elementor interface.
+4. Each widget comes with its own set of customizable options such as colors, typography, layout styles, and more.

+### Getting Started

+To get started with **Huge Addons for Elementor**, install the plugin from the WordPress plugin repository or upload it manually via the WordPress admin.
+Activate the plugin, and you’ll see the widgets available in your Elementor editor.

+---

+### Support

+For support, updates, and documentation, please visit our website: [Huge Addons Website](https://your-plugin-website.com).

+---

+This update reflects the plugin's rebranding, updates to widget categories, and some general improvements.
+The **Huge Addons** plugin offers many widgets that will help you build powerful, interactive, and beautiful websites with Elementor.
+Let me know if you'd like further modifications or additions!